Find A Speaker or Advisor

 Your Attention is Your Superpower, Learn How to Get it Back

 We are living in a huge attention crisis.
 The average office worker now focuses on any one task for less than three minutes, and for every one child identified with serious attention deficits in 1986, there are now 100.
-In this eye-opening session, award-winning journalist and author Johann Hari draws on his book “Stolen Focus: Why You can’t Pay Attention – and How to Think Deeply Again” to discuss the journey embarked, on from Moscow to Miami to Melbourne, to discover why he could feel his own attention getting worse.
-Through more than 200 interviews with leading experts on attention and a deep dive into their research, he learned that there is scientific evidence for twelve factors that can make your attention better or worse, and many of those factors have seen huge increases in recent years.
-Hari will outline these factors which range from the obvious, such as changes in technology, to others that are not discussed as widely, such as the food we eat, to the way our offices work, and the way our children’s schools work.
-Audiences will learn the insights that Hari discovered to solve the attention crisis and the practical steps we can all take to get it back.
+In this eye-opening session, award-winning author Johann Hari draws on his book “Stolen Focus: Why You can’t Pay Attention – and How to Think Deeply Again” to discuss a journey embarked on from Moscow to Miami to Melbourne to discover why he could feel his own attention getting worse.
+Through more than 200 interviews with leading experts on attention and a deep dive into their research, he learned there is scientific evidence for 12 factors that can make your attention better or worse.
+Hari will outline the factors which range from the obvious, such as changes in technology, to others that are not discussed as widely, such as the food we eat, to the way our offices work, and the way our children’s schools work.
+Audiences will learn the insights Hari discovered to solve the attention crisis and the practical steps we can all take to get it back.

 Why So Many Workers Are Anxious – And How to Solve It

-Now at epidemic levels, rates of anxiety and depression have been rising in the Western world for over forty years, negatively impacting employees and employers.
-In this revealing presentation, award-winning journalist and author Johann Hari draws on his bestseller “Lost Connections: Why You Are Depressed or Anxious – And How To Find Hope” and its companion TED Talk which has received over 20 million views, to discuss what he learned from interviewing more than 200 of the leading experts on anxiety and depression in the world.
-Hari explains that there is scientific evidence for nine factors that can cause depression and anxiety, some of which are biologically based while others come from the way we live today.
-Audiences will gain a new set of solutions to reducing anxiety and depression in the workplace.
+Now at epidemic levels, rates of anxiety and depression have been rising in the Western world for more than 40 years, negatively impacting employees and employers.
+In this timely presentation, award-winning author Johann Hari draws on his bestseller “Lost Connections: Why You Are Depressed or Anxious – And How To Find Hope” and its companion TED Talk, which has received more than 20 million views, to discuss what he learned from interviewing more than 200 of the world’s leading experts on anxiety and depression.
+Hari explains there is scientific evidence for nine factors that can cause depression and anxiety, some of which are biologically based while others come from the way we live today.
+Audiences will gain a new set of solutions for reducing anxiety and depression in the workplace.

 The Opposite of Addiction is Connection